OakarminIron/Obsidian/Science/Natural Science/Physic/Waves/Color/🎨Harmony.md

 Color harmony deals with the pleasing arrangement and combination of colors.
 It involves understanding how colors interact with each other and creating a visually balanced and aesthetically pleasing color scheme.
-Various color harmonies, such as complementary, analogous, or triadic, can be used to create different effects.
+Various color harmonies, such as complementary, analogous, or monochromatic, can be used to create different effects.

+-   [[Complementary Harmony]]: Complementary colors are located opposite each other on the color wheel, such as red and green or blue and orange.
+Complementary color schemes create strong contrast and can be visually dynamic.
+-   [[Analogous Harmony]]: Analogous colors are adjacent to each other on the color wheel, such as blue, blue-green, and green.
+Analogous color schemes create a sense of harmony and can be soothing to the eye.
+-   [[Monochromatic Harmony]]: Monochromatic harmony involves using different shades, tints, and tones of a single color.
+It creates a unified and harmonious color scheme while exploring variations within one color family.